tagohd/mono/Characters/Sam Ward.md

 Gender: "No, thanks! (they/them)"
 Orientation: Queer (let's just leave it at that)
 Personality: Athletic and outgoing.
-MainGoal: "Not be captured by CURSED AL, I guess?"
+MainGoal: "Not be captured by [[CURSED AL]], I guess?"
 References: ["Cloth (Hollow Knight)???", "Noelle Holiday (Deltarune)", "Kronk (The Emperor's New Groove)"]
 Notes:
+SortOrder: 4
 ---
 # Sam, THE INNOCENT ONE
 Love interest for [Luke](Luke%20Campbell.md).